 If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you aren't charged for any of the purchases made in your app.
 If you make purchases from other paid applications, you are charged as usual.

-- You must set the connection mode to Production to use the sandbox so that the BlackBerry World server is used to complete transactions.
+- You must set the connection mode to Production or network to use the sandbox so that the BlackBerry World server is used to complete transactions.